 * The Tupolev Tu-160 has a general resemblance to the US B-1, though the Tu-160 is a substantially bigger aircraft and has little similarity in detail; nobody at all familiar with aircraft would confuse the two.
 As mentioned, the Tu-160 has a low-mounted swing wing, with "wing-body blending" between the fuselage and the inner fixed wing glove sections, and a conventional swept tail assembly.
 Construction is unclear -- it appears to be made mostly of aircraft aluminum alloy, with some titanium and some composite assemblies.

 The Tu-160 is powered by four Kuznetsov NK-32 afterburning bypass turbojets with a maximum dry thrust of 137.3 kN (14,000 kgp / 30,872 lbf) and a maximum afterburning thrust of 245.2 kN (25,000 kgp / 55,140 lbf) each.
-There is a pod under each wing glove, with twin engines in each pod; the inlets are variable, using hinged ramps mounted on the centerwall of each split inlet .
+There is an engine pod under each wing glove, with twin engines in each pod; the inlets are variable, using hinged ramps mounted on the centerwall of each split inlet.
 The engine pods feature large hinged panels to ease service crew access and swapout of engines.

 There are 13 fuel tanks in the center wing-body section and swing wings, and there is a pop-up inflight refueling probe in the nose ahead of the cockpit.
 The Blackjack has tricycle hydraulically-actuated landing gear, with twin-wheel nose gear that retracts backwards, and six-wheel main gear arranged as three rows of duals that retracts back into the fuselage just inboard of the engine pods.
 A brake chute system, with three cruciform parachutes, reduces landing roll.